MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

   `TPCBox` and no scalar conversion to it exists to build an index expression from, so a clause there could never fire.

+### 10.6 The value domain is its own bounding box

+A set, span, span set or bounding-box type needs no conversion to be indexed: it IS the value the opclass stores.
+Its portable predicates therefore carry a fourth entry point, `span_supportfn`, over the same shared `temporal_supportfn(fcinfo, tempfamily)` under the `SPANTYPE` family, and the box-building step is skipped — the operand is passed through as-is.

+`SpanStrategies[]` carries **both** axes, because one array serves types whose single dimension is spelled differently: a time span answers the `before`/`after` family and a number span the `left`/`right` one.
+The axis a given span does not have simply finds no operator for its strategy and keeps the predicate as a filter, so no per-type table is needed.

+The gate is `span_sel_type() || bbox_type()`. ⛔ The `bbox_type` half is not
+redundant: `tbox` and `stbox` have GiST opclasses of their own, so a predicate written over a bare box is indexable in exactly the same as-is way.
+Note the consequence of the operand being passed through unchanged — for a `tstzspan` the `bbox_type` and `span_sel_type` halves would both accept it, which is why `bbox_type` is tested second.

+The generator attaches the clause through `_with_span_support()`, wired into `_spanfile_fns`, `_spanfile_group`, `_topop_fns` and `_posop_fns`. ⛔ It is
+deliberately **not** wired into `comparisons.sql.tmpl`: that template is shared by ten other surfaces, and the equality predicates it renders are not the portable spellings of a bounding-box operator.

+⛔ `span_supportfn(internal)` must be declared **before** the first file that uses it in bundle order — the SQL files concatenate in sorted filename order, so the declaration lives at the head of `002_set_ops.in.sql`, above the generated region rather than inside it.
+A `CREATE EXTENSION` is the only thing that catches a misplacement; the build never parses the bundle.

 ---

 ### Legend